 If your model ends with "EC", the burner can be lit by rotating piezo knob clockwise rapidly.
+This produces a If your model ends with "EC", the burner can be lit by rotating piezo knob clockwise rapidly.
 This produces a spark at the burner which ignites the gas.
 If your model ends with "SC," the burners can be lit by depressing the button.
 This produces a spark at the burner which ignites the gas.

-3. If any burner should extinguish after initial lighting or due to accidental blow-out, turn gas off by turning control knob clockwise to "OFF", wait five (5) minutes before attempting to relight the burner.
+If any burner should extinguish after initial lighting or due to accidental blow-out, turn gas off by turning control knob clockwise to "OFF", wait five (5) minutes before attempting to relight the burner.
 Failure to follow these instructions could result in a fire or explosion.